-Based on TERMite, TExpress is a semantic regular expression engine which identifies and extracts semantic patterns of biomedical entities, classes of an entity (e.g. kinase receptors) and biomedical verbs within sentences.
+Based on TERMite, TExpress is a semantic regular expression engine that identifies and extracts semantic patterns of biomedical entities, classes of an entity (e.g., kinase receptors), and biomedical verbs within sentences.

 TExpress finds potential relationships in unstructured text and delivers valuable scientific insight.

-We have curated a specific vocabulary of scientific verbs for TExpress, these can also be augmented/edited or replace with your own collected as required.
+We have curated a specific vocabulary of scientific verbs for TExpress, these can also be augmented/edited or replaced with your own collected as required.